narayana-thota/my_portfolio/README.md

 This project is open-source and available under the [MIT License](LICENSE).

 ---
----

-> ⚡ “Build it from scratch.
+> ⚡ *“Build it from scratch.
 Break it.
 Learn.
 Rebuild.
-That’s how you grow as a developer.” – Narayana Thota
+That’s how you grow as a developer.”* – Narayana Thota

+*Last updated: June 02, 2025*